magomimmo/modern-cljs/doc/second-edition/tutorial-11.md

 application development.
 And we used Clojure on the server-side and ClojureScript on the client-side.
 Not bad so far.

-We already know from the [10th Tutorial][8] how to implement the Ajax layer.
-Before doing that by copying the Shopping Calculator sample already done, in the next couple of tutorials we're going to cover a couple of entirely new topics.
+We already know from the [9th Tutorial][8] how to implement the Ajax layer.
+Before doing that by taking inspiration from the Shopping Calculator sample already done, in the next few tutorials we're going to cover a couple of entirely new topics.

-If you created a new git branch as suggested in the preamble of this tutorial, I suggest you to commit the changes as follows
+If you created a new git branch as suggested in the preamble of this tutorial, kill any `boot` related process and commit your work.

 ```bash
 git commit -am "highest and deepest"
 ```

-# Next Step - [Tutorial 13: Don't Repeat Yourself][9]
+# Next Step - [Tutorial 12: Don't Repeat Yourself][9]

 One of our long-term objectives is to eliminate any code duplication from our web applications.
 That's like saying we want to